did-app/www/docs/single-page-app-integration/index.md

 <a name="generating-pkce"></a>
 ### Generating code challenge and verifier

+This section defines the JavaScript functions used earlier in this page.
 These functions make use of the web crypto API which is [supported by 95% of browsers](https://caniuse.com/#feat=cryptography)

 ```js